rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint2.md

 **Extrinsic Matrix**

 Similar to the extrinsic matrix you calculated before using measurements of the board, the Apriltags can be used to calculate an extrinsic matrix automatically.
-This is done with [perspective n-Point](https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html) pose computation, which takes in known image coordinates (from the detector) and know world coordinates (from measuring the board).
+This is done with [perspective n-point](https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html) pose computation, which takes in known image coordinates (from the detector) and known world coordinates (from measuring the board).
 An example of how to do this is found in the `solve_extrinsics.py` script in the `armlab_opencv_examples` repo.

 **Homography**